Reference Management Software

 The RefWorks login page.
 The 'No account?
 Sign up here' button is near the bottom of the page.

 Then enter your email address.
 If you are given the error 'Oh no your institution was not recognised', please open a different internet browser and try again.
-Make sure that you go to RefWorks from the Summon search results (you will not be able to create an account if you go directly to the RefWorks website).
+Make sure that you go to RefWorks from the Library Search as described above as you will not be able to create an account if you go directly to the RefWorks website.

 You can also save items in RefWorks directly from databases.
 You will often see an 'Export' or 'Cite' button next to the text of an article.
 For details on how to do this in a specific database, take a look at the Quick Start Guide for that database.